Cristina-Sa20/Avocado-EV3/README.md

 The modular design allows damaged components to be replaced quickly without rebuilding the complete vehicle.

+In the “Models” folder, you'll find a complete guide on how to assemble the robot, including a 3D model and a visual guide in PDF format.

 ## 7.1 Power and voltage